theFisher86/_mod.SurvivalMode/Readme.md

 _8/26/2016_
 - Changed all CreatureRoles in GROUND and UNDERWATER to PlayerPredator.
 Everything should try to kill you now pretty much. :warning: this is temporary.
 Won't leave it so *everything* is trying to kill you, just most things.
 _8\25\16_

-###Make Ship Launcher use more resources to prevent overuse.
-* NMS_REALITY_GCTECHNOLOGYTABLE.exml *
-  - Ship_Launcher
-    - Raised ChargeAmount to 1000 (from 600)
-    - Raised Ship_Launcher_TakeOffCost to 500 (from 150)
-    - Added COMMODITY6 (Antimatter) as a charge source
-    - [ ] TODO: Need to add this to the Description
-      - This also required editing NMS_REALITY_GCPRODUCTTABLE.exml
-	  - Increased ChargeValue of COMMODITY6 to 500 (from 0)

-###Make Ship Shields hold dramatically more charge so you're not recharging your ship shields mid-battle all the time.
-Can't charge shields with just plain Iron.
--  Will need to craft it into a Shield Fuel product or use Titanium or Zinc.
-However Iron is now inefficient when crafting into fuel (125FE = 100 charge, 250FE = 200 charge, etc).
-This makes inventory efficiency have some differences (most efficient woudl be TI or ZN as they are worth 2x charge and can hold 250 (500 charge) in an exosuit slot).
-- [ ] TODO: All of this needs added to the descriptions and language files.
-* NMS_REALITY_GCTECHNOLOGYTABLE.exml *
--SHIPSHIELD
-  - Increased ChargeAmount to 800 so that shields can hold more charge.
-Also makes Shield products essentially double the shield output when used.
-  -Added SHIELDFUEL1, SHIELDFUEL2, SHIELDFUEL3, COMRARE1 & COMUNCOMMON1 to ChargeBy
-    - Changed NMS_REALITY_GCPRODUCTTABLE.exml
-      - SHIELDFUEL1 now requires 125 COM1 (iron) but produces 100 charge
-      - SHIELDFUEL2 now requires 250 COM1 (iron) but produces 200 charge
-      - SHIELDFUEL3 now requires 500 COM1 (iron) but produces 400 charge

-###Environmental Shields hold more charge as they're upgraded.
-- [ ] TODO: Add to language files.
-- COLD2, HOT2, RAD2 & TOX2 ChargeAmount increased to 150
-- COLD3, HOT3, RAD3 & TOX3 ChargeAmount increased to 250

-###Weaken the Scanner dramatically.
-Make the Scanner much less powerful so that if you want the scanner to actually be useful you need both of the upgrades for it (thus sacrificing inventory space).
-* NMS_REALITY_GCTECHNOLOGYTABLE.exml *
-- Reduce Weapon_Scan_Radius of Scan1 to 0.2 (from 1)
-- Reduce Weapon_Scan_Radius of Scan2 to 0.8 (from 1.4)
-- Reduce Weapon_Scan_Radius of Scan3 to 1.5 (from 1.8)

-###Increase the overall damage done by everything
-- Enviromental Damage increased to 56 (from 28) on EXTREMEHEATDMG, EXTREMECOLDDMG, TOXICGASDMG & RADIATIONDMG
-- No oxygen damage doubled (from 10 to 20)
-- Impact Damage increased to 15 (from 10) and PushForce of 10 added so it knocks you down.
-- RobotGunDMG increased to 15 (from 3!!!) and a PushForce of 10 was added, so Sentinels are a legit problem now.
-- LaserDamage increased to 30 (from 4!!!) and a PushForce of 20 was added, pretty sure this applies to Sentinel elite forces.
-- SmallCreatureDmg increased to 30 (from 20), PushForce unchanged.
-- MedCreatureDmg increased to 50 (from 30), PushForce upped to 15 (from 10)
-- LrgCreatureDmg increased to 85 (from 50), PushForce upped to 20 (from 15).
-- HugeCreatureDmg increased to 100 (from 80), PushForce upped to 35 (from 20)
-- PlayerPredDmg increased to 65 (from 40), PushForce unchanged
-- PlantDmg increased to 50 (from 7), PushForce upped to 25 (from 0)
-- WalkerLaser increased to 15 (from 5), PushForce unchanged

-###Messing with Robots and Animals
-* ROBOTDATATABLE.exml *
-- Increased Drone MaxScale to 2 (from 1) hopefully this will change the size of the drones flying around (big ones could generate)
-- [ ] TODO: If the above works there's QUAD and WALKER files in ROBOTDATATABLE which could be edited too!

-* CAVETABLECOMMON.exml *
-- Changed CreatureRole to PlayerPredator for Blobs & Spiders, Rodents are just Predators now (previously Blobs & Rodents were Prey and Spiders were Predators).
-- Increased MaxGroupScale for Blobs to 2.8 (from 1.8)
-- Upped MinGroupSize to 5 (from 1) and MaxGroupSize to 12 (from 3)for Blobs
-- Increased ProbablityOfBeingEnabled to 1.25 (from 0.25)

-###HazardTable Edits
-* EXTREMEHEATDMG, EXTREMECOLDDMG, TOXICGASDMG & RADIATIONDMG *
-  -Changed Increase to True
-  -CapValue up to 200 (from 100), except on EXTREMECOLDDMG it was changed to -200 -DAMAGERATE X increased to 75 (from 50) and y increased to 30 (from 20)for EXTREMEHEATDMG & EXTREMECOLDDMG -WOUNDRATE X increased to 75 (from 50) and y increased to 30 (from 20) for TOXICGASDMG & RADIATIONDMG